 Glenn has enjoyed living in Portland since 1991.
 His professional career spanned 50 years in the obscure field of acquiring right-of-ways for highway projects.
 In his community, he has been active with the Hillsdale Neighborhood Association, Southwest Neighborhoods, Inc. (SWNI), and the Hillsdale Farmers Market, in addition to SWTrails PDX.

 Brian is a native Portlander and an avid walker/trail runner.
-He has completed 15+ marathons and is always looking to explore more.
-Becoming involved with SWTrails has allowed him to discover the best routes in Portland while helping to maintain and establish new routes.
+He has completed 15+ marathons on four continents, and is always looking to explore more.
+Becoming involved with SWTrails has allowed him to discover the best trails in Portland while helping to maintain and establish new routes.
 As a newly minted stay-at-home father, Brian hopes to stay current with ever-changing GIS technology.
 He is currently working on improving webmaps for urban hiking routes in SW Portland.
 Brian is a certified Arborist and holds a BS in Forestry from Oregon State University.
+Map or website inquiries can be directed to: email@example.com.

-We’re always looking for willing volunteers to help out, and we presently have two vacancies on our board.
+We’re always looking for willing volunteers to help out.
 Click here for information on volunteering.